 The argument and return value specs are the same as the decision tree function.
-Also, please name your output file as forest_pred.h.
+The Makefile.ta would direct your standard output to forest_pred_func.cpp.
 Then, you can compile and run the provided forest_predictor.cpp to check how good your Random Forest is (see README).
-For example, your forest_pred.h should looks like:
+For example, your forest_pred_func.cpp should looks like: